hammerlab/biopam/README.md

 opam init -n --compiler=0.0.0 biopam https://github.com/solvuu/biopam.git
 ```

 That's it.
+(You may need to specify a real compiler if using OCaml-based tools
-Now you can start installing packages, e.g.
+like `ogene`) Now you can start installing packages, e.g.

 ```
 opam install bwa samtools picard